Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 7. Create an abstract class “Publication” with data members ‘noOfPages’, ‘price’, ‘publisherName’ etc. with their accessor/modifier functions.
 Now create two sub-classes “Book” and “Journal”.
 Create a class Library that contains a list of Publications.
-Write a main() function and create three Books and two Journals, add them to library and print the details of all publications.
+Write a main() function and create three Books and two Journals, add them to library and print the details of all publications.(add userinput)

 8. Write a class for “Account” containing data members ‘accountNumber’, ‘holderName’, ‘balance’ and add constructors and necessary accessor/modifier functions for these data